denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Now that the diploid g46214 protein has been loaded into pymol, Using your mouse or trackpad, manually adjust the orientation of the diploid protein to a position you are happy with.
 Follow the next few steps:

- 1. Navigate to the header of pymol and select the plugin tab, select APBS electrostatics.
+ 1. Navigate to the header of PyMOL and select the plugin tab, select APBS electrostatics.

  2. Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & diploid_g46214` depending on which protein you are investigating.
 This will produce an object in PyMOL showing the electrostatic potential across the whole protein.
 When that has completed close the pop-up that comes afterwards.